oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ```shell
 gcloud compute addresses create gateway-ip --global
 ```
 **Note**: The name for public IP must be the gateway or monolith application base name, you can find it in the JDL.
-For the current example the application base name is `gateway`.
+For the current example, the application base name is `gateway`.

 ```
 application {